Needalife/Transaction-DPL/README.md

 # Engineering Experience Course: Bank Transaction Data Pipeline

 Welcome to the Engineering Experience Course project repository!
-This project represents a data pipeline for a bank's transactional data.
+This project will illustrate a data pipeline for a bank's transactional data.

 ## Project Description